alundgard/flex-gen/README.txt

 A json file containing:
-	'Sen_Legend' : a dictionary that maps sentence ids to sentence strings 'Set_Examples' : a list of examples (see below)
+	'Sen_Legend' : a dictionary that maps sentence ids to sentence strings 'Ner_Legend' : a dictionary that maps sentence ids to ner output 'Set_Examples' : a list of examples (see below)

 To reduce file size, sentence strings are encoded by their ids, and can be